d-otis/rate-your-landlord-express-api/README.md

 - make sure adding review => updates ratings for landlord and property
 - load mocking data with JS instead of Ruby
 - enforce strict consistency with underscore vs camelCase
+- fix circular dependency issue by offloading helper functions into their own modules